ryLwasHere/EDA_E-Commerce/README.md

-# Exploratory Data Analysis – E-Commerce Sales
+# Exploratory Data Analysis – ECommerce Sales
 > Note: All comments and analytical explanations in this notebook are written in Indonesian.

 ## Project Overview